FedML-AI/FedML/app/fedgraphnn/ego_networks_node_clf/README.md

 Node classification on graphs has attracted significant attention as the importance of large-scale graphs analysis increases in various domains such as bioinformatics and commercial graphs.
 For example, in retail services, acquiring the qualitative node representations for items or customers is critical for improving the quality of recommendation systems.
-In federated settings, it is possible to represent each user in a graph as a ego network (or with a node in the worst case).
+In federated settings, it is possible to represent each user in a graph as a ego network as each user’s personal data can be sensitive and only visible to his/her k-hop neighbors.
+Thus, it is natural to consider node-level FL in social networks with clients holding the user ego-networks.
+To simulate this scenario, we use the open social networks and publication networks and partition them into sets of ego-networks.

 ## Data Preparation